7aitsev/simon/README.md

 Refer to your shell documentation to find out where the alias should be placed in order to use it not only for a current shell session.

-Use `-t` option if the pretty-printing is not desired, or the feature causes problems.
+Use `-p` option if the pretty-printing is not desired, or the feature causes problems.

 It may be helpful to use `-h` option to show a short summary of all the